RoadieHQ/roadie-backstage-plugins/plugins/home/backstage-plugin-home-markdown/README.md

 # Markdown Home page plugin

 A react component that renders a markdown file from github as a homepage component.
+You'll need to log in to github to be able to fetch the markdown.
 You can configure the plugin to point to a remote markdown file in github and it will fetch that markdown file and render it inside a card componenet.
 It fetches on every render but it caches based on the etag that gets returned by the github api.

 For the resources (links & images) currently you should use absolute urls.
 For example: